Genomics-KingLab/bioinformatics-support/README.md

 --------------------------------------------------

 ## Content
 This repository contains a list of markdown files that are all located within the `docs` folder.
-Since the infinite number of commands, functions etc.. that exist actually poses a treat to the usefulness of this repository (they risk of creating a mess and/or endless documents that no one will ever read), for each task (or topic) there is a file containing all those useful commands we should keep in mind when performing that given task.
+Since the infinite number of commands, functions etc.. that exist actually poses a treat to the usefulness of this repository (they risk of creating a mess and/or endless documents that no one will ever read), for each task (or topic) there is a file containing all those useful commands we should keep in mind when performing that given task. <br/>

+The `lab-protocols/` folder contains a list of documents aimed at highlighting the best practices we decided to implement within the Kings lab for each different task such as how we should name and store files, a checklist to do before starting a project etc..
+These guidelines have the scope of ensuring consistency and organising our work.
+They will also enourmously benefit all of us in making our science as open and as reproducible as possible.  <br/>

+The `bin/` folder contains a list of executable scripts that anyone could download and save into their `$HOME/bin` directory and use them for "housekeeping" tasks such as resetting the files timestamp on `/vast/scratch/$USER`. or to retrieve archived files on `stornext`.